RTSM-Professional-Society/Assistant/README.md

 ## What You'll Get

-By the end of this course, you'll have an AI assistant that:
+It is an AI assistant that:

 1. **Saves hours** of repetitive work
 2. **Learns your patterns** and never makes you repeat yourself